1924 Winter Olympics

 The 1924 Winter Olympics, officially known as the I Olympic Winter Games (I^{ers} Jeux olympiques d'hiver) and commonly known as Chamonix 1924 (Chamôni 1924), were a winter multi-sport event which was held in 1924 in Chamonix, France.
-Originally held in association with the 1924 Summer Olympics, the sports competitions were held at the foot of Mont Blanc in Chamonix, and Haute-Savoie, France between 25 January and 5 February 1924.
-The Games were organized by the French Olympic Committee, and were originally reckoned as the "International Winter Sports Week."
-With the success of the event, it was retroactively designated by the International Olympic Committee (IOC) as "the first Olympic Winter Games".
+Organized by the French Olympic Committee and held as part of an “International Winter Sports Week”, the competitions took place in Chamonix and Haute-Savoie, France, from 25 January to 5 February 1924.
+Although not initially termed “Winter Olympics", the event was later retroactively recognized by the IOC in 1925 as the first Olympic Winter Games, establishing the precedent for separate Winter Games thereafter.

 The tradition of holding the Winter Olympics in the same year as the Summer Olympics would continue until 1992, after which the current practice of holding a Winter Olympics in the second year after each Summer Olympics began.

-Although Figure Skating had been an Olympic event in both London and Antwerp, and Ice Hockey had been an event in Antwerp, the winter sports had always been limited by the season.
-In 1921, at the convention of the IOC in Lausanne, there was a call for equality for winter sports, and after much discussion it was decided to organize an "international week of winter sport" in 1924 in Chamonix.
+Although figure skating had been an Olympic event in both London and Antwerp and ice hockey had been an event in Antwerp, winter sports had always been limited by the season.
+At the 1921 IOC convention in Lausanne, there was a call for equality for winter sports.
+After much discussion, it was decided that France, host nation for the 1924 Summer Olympics, would hold an "international week of winter sport" in Chamonix.

+While not one of the official 16 events (nor one of the 6 sports) during the "International Winter Sports Week", the closing ceremony included Pierre de Coubertin presenting gold medals in "Alpinism" (mountaineering) to the members of the 1922 British Mount Everest expedition, represented in Chamonix by Lt Col Edward Strutt, deputy expedition leader.

 Highlights

 Day 2

-The first gold medal to be awarded at the Olympic Winter Games was won by Charles Jewtraw of the United States in the 500-meter speed skate, making him the first Winter Olympic champion.
+Charles Jewtraw of the United States won the first gold medal of the games in the 500-meter speed skate, making him the first Winter Olympic champion.

 Day 4

 Sonja Henie of Norway, at just eleven years old, took part in the ladies' figure skating competition.
-Although she finished last, she became popular with fans and went on to take gold at the next three Winter Olympics.
+Although she finished last, she became popular with fans and went on to take gold at the following three Winter Olympics.